- Tea Room

 St Mary’s Tea Room

-St. Mary’s Teas operates throughout the year in the New Room.
-It provides a timely “cuppa” but other beverages as well as nourishing snacks, cakes & specialties are available to visitors to the Church, as well those enjoying the open space of Portchester Castle.
-The comments in the visitors’ book indicate the satisfaction experienced by all who visit this local heritage area and underlines the outreach achieved by the band of volunteers who provide their time, daily to this venture.
-It is astonishing to read from where these visitors may have come.
+St Mary’s Tea Room operates throughout the year and provides a timely cuppa, lunch or bit of cake for the visitors to the church and those visiting Portchester Castle.
+We are highly rated on Tripadvisor and the comments in the visitors book indicate the satisfaction experienced by all who visit the local heritage area and underlines the outreach achieved by the volunteers and workers who provide their time.

-The operation is managed by Judy Sherry.
-Judy always has opportunities for anyone who wishes to volunteer even for just half sessions.
-For further information please ring 023 9232 5180 during opening hours.
+The tearoom is managed by Ron Prior.
+Ron always has opportunities for anyone who wishes to volunteer.
+For further information please ring 02392325180 during opening hours or email Ron at Ronald.email@example.com

 Fairtrade Church Status